Get insider access

 7. Best In-Ear Headphones For Music

 They also have good stability due to an over-ear cable design and multiple sizes of included ear tips to help you get the best in-ear fit.
-If you're on a tighter budget and are looking for wired IEMs that are similarly comfortable, stable, and feature a balanced sound profile, check out the TRUTHEAR x Crinacle ZERO: RED.
+If you're on a tighter budget and looking for wired IEMs that are similarly comfortable, stable, and have a balanced sound profile, check out the TRUTHEAR x Crinacle ZERO: RED.
 Like the MOONDROP, they feature a detachable cable design and rely on their in-ear fit to provide some passive noise isolation in the absence of an ANC system.
 The TRUTHEAR come with a set of foam ear tips, which helps achieve more attenuation across the frequency range.
-They're not as well-built as the MOONDROP, and their treble response isn't as detailed.
+However, they're not as well-built as the MOONDROP, and their treble response isn't as detailed.

 If you're still looking for more in-ear headphones, check out our best sounding wireless earbuds article!